future-proof-iot/RIOT-rs/examples/storage/README.md

 ## About

-This application demonstrates use of the riot-rs-storage API.
+This application demonstrates use of the ariel-os-storage API.

 Note: The application is not stateless, as it writes to flash.